-HIST 382 The Korean War (3)\
+HIST 382 The Korean War (3)

 Prerequisite: A writing course.
 Recommended: WRTG 291.
 An exploration of the Korean War, including the origins of the conflict on the peninsula and the reasons for Soviet, American, and Chinese involvement.
 Military strategy and campaigns are discussed, as are U.S. domestic politics and the consequences of the war for the nations and peoples involved.
 Students may receive credit for only one of the following courses: HIST 382 or HIST 3180.
+On-site format available only in Asia

-HIST 383 Korean History (3)\
+HIST 383 Korean History (3)